migae21/docker-dokuwiki/README.md

   * It adds php7-openssl an his depencys to ssl-download plugins within the image (https://github.com/Simon-L/docker-dokuwiki)
   * It creates a volume "lib/plugins" for easy add|remove|backup plugins
   * It creates a volume "var/dokuwiki-backup" witch contains a week of daily Backups per cron
+  * Adding timezone support
+    Change the ENV TIMEZONE=Europe/Vienna in the Dockerfile to your needs

 Build the image